EslamElMeniawy/react-native-zoom-us-sdk/README.md

 This is an implementation of the native Android and iOS zoom.us SDK so before you start you need to install the native Android and iOS SDK first to your project.

+Follow [Zoom Developer Documentation](https://marketplace.zoom.us/docs/guides) to create a developer account and application.

+#### Android

-Follow [Zoom Developer Documentation](https://marketplace.zoom.us/docs/guides) to create a developer account and install native Android and iOS SDK in your project.
+Follow [Zoom Android SDK Documentation](https://marketplace.zoom.us/docs/sdk/native-sdks/android) to install native Android SDK in your project.

+#### iOS

+Follow [Zoom iOS SDK Documentation](https://marketplace.zoom.us/docs/sdk/native-sdks/iOS) to just download the library and don't add it to project.

 ### 2. Install the library